ls-lucas-vogt/pt_hospitality_data_analyst_interview/README.md

 - Lint your code with flake8
 - Run tests using pytest

-Add a Makefile allowing you to run the following commands:
+Create a Makefile allowing you to run the following commands:
 ``` bash
 make test     # Runs tests
 make format   # Applies black formatting